Distributed Dual-Motor Electric Axle For Heavy-duty Trucks

 The one-piece axle housing offers superior reliability, with no joints at critical load-bearing sections, effectively reducing the risk of oil leakage.
 The motor and drivetrain can be installed or removed from the front or rear as a complete assembly, greatly enhancing maintenance convenience.

-Currently, most electrified heavy-duty trucks follow a diesel-to-electric retrofit model, where the central drive system of traditional fuel trucks is retained, and only the engine is replaced with an electric motor.
-This approach continues to rely on conventional powertrain architecture, resulting in excessive weight, large volume, and lower overall efficiency.
+Most electrified heavy-duty trucks today are still based on diesel-to-electric retrofit architectures, where the central driveline layout is retained, and only the engine is replaced by an electric motor.
+This approach results in excessive system weight, large packaging volume, and limited efficiency gains.

 Diesel to electric heavy duty truck